Application timeline for 2021 TBD.

 Can be used for

-- Currently enrolled UNC-Chapel Hill sophomores and juniors are eligible to apply.
+- Enrolled Carolina sophomores and juniors are eligible.

 -Seniors who will be taking a fifth year of coursework are also eligible to apply.